COE11-USTP-CEA/work2-selection-problem-wacanam/README.md

 #Program discription:
 	Selection problem - a java program which goal is to make selection of items as user specify.
-	The program loop until item was found
+	The program loop until item was found.

+	item.java containts all the methods need for the program inventory.java has the main method

 As the program run this what would appear;